Bohemian style: The 'New Look'

 After the Second World War Christian Dior's 'New Look', launched in Paris in 1947, though drawing on styles that had begun to emerge in 1938–1939, set the pattern for women's fashion generally until the 1960s.
 Harking back in some ways to the Belle Epoque of the late 19th and early 20th centuries – and thus not a 'new' look as such – it was criticized by some as excessively feminine and, with its accompanying corsets and rustle of frilled petticoats, as setting back the "work of emancipation won through participation in two world wars".
 It also, for a while, bucked the trend towards boyish fashion that, after the First World War, tended to follow major conflicts.

 Rive Gauche

-American influences had been discouraged during the Nazi occupation of France, but, notably in the form of be-bop and other types of jazz, were strong among intellectual café society in the mid-to-late 1940s.
+American influences had been discouraged during the Nazi occupation of France, but strengthened among intellectual café society in the mid-to-late 1940s, notably in the development of bebop and other types of jazz.
 In 1947, Samedi-Soir lifted the lid on what it called the "troglodytes of Saint-Germain", namely bohemians of the Parisian Left Bank (Rive Gauche) district of Saint-Germain-des-Prés, who appeared to cluster around existentialist philosopher Jean-Paul Sartre.
 These included Roger Vadim (who married and launched the career of actress Brigitte Bardot in the 1950s), novelist Boris Vian (since described as "the epitome of Left Bank Bohemia, standing at the center of its postwar rehabilitation") and singer Juliette Gréco.